Key facts

 Course structure

-Psychology Honours consists of two components: coursework and a thesis.
+The Bachelor of Psychological Science (Honours) consists of 2 components: coursework and a thesis.

-The coursework component (consisting of classes and seminars) contributes 50% to the final grade of Honours awarded. part-time students must complete the coursework component in the first year of their course.
+The coursework component (consisting of classes and seminars) contributes 50% to the final grade of Honours awarded.
+Part-time students must complete the coursework component in the first year of their course.
 As required by the accreditation guidelines of the Australian Psychological Society, the coursework covers:

 For further details of the coursework component, see the unit description for HPS431, HPS432, HPS433 and HPS434

 The thesis component (see HPS435 and HPS436) contributes 50% to the final grade of honours awarded.
 The thesis is a write-up of an individual research project based on an original piece of empirical research.
 A range of types of data (qualitative, quantitative, subjective, objective) and a range of data-collection settings and methodologies can be used as the basis of the thesis component.
-The Fourth Year Thesis consists of four components:
+The Fourth Year Thesis consists of 4 components:

 Research Project A in Trimester 1